UfukTanriverdi8/DragonTrouble/README.md

 # Dragon Trouble
 Really simple game with HTML/CSS/JS.
 It's originally from a freecodecamp tutorial.
-I updated the style.
+I updated the styling.

 You can check it out from [here](https://dragontrouble.netlify.app/).